blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 	- They will kill people and still continue to laugh
 	- Should they be killed?
 Yes.

-- On Human Rights Activists
+- On boundless Human Rights Activists
-	- Some people will
+	- Some people will say that shedding blood is universally evil
+	- But that is also implying that soldiers are evil for killing terrorists
+	- These people would also wish that viruses should inhabit human bodies, or that the earth must not have a magnetic field, and should allow all forms of radiation into the atmosphere.
 	- The blood of terrorists should be shed.